zaynabahmad/DS_Impl/README.md

 This will run the main function in main.c and test the stack implementation.

 ### Modifying the Code
-##### If you want to modify the code, you can edit the source files stack.h, stack.c, and main.c.
+##### If you want to modify the code, you can edit the source files stack.h, Matching_paranteses.c and main.c.
 After modifying the code, you can recompile the project by running the make command again.